Supporting you with issues of Harassment and Sexual Misconduct

 Regulation XVII - Conduct and Discipline of Students

 We want to make sure that our students are informed about harassment and sexual misconduct, and that you understand what the University is doing to protect you.
-All new undergraduates and foundation students will receive personalised links to training on consent, harassment and bystander intervention.
+All new undergraduates and foundation year students will receive personalised links to training on consent, harassment and bystander intervention.
 All new PGT and PGR students will receive information on training as part of induction.
 For these groups training is mandatory and you may not be able to progress in your course or to graduate if you do not complete the training.
-There are details in the training of alternative guidance for those who may have specific needs to opt-out, however.
+The training does include details about alternative guidance for individuals who may need to opt out due to specific needs.

-Advice and Response can also offer bespoke training for staff and student groups.
+Advice and Response also offer bespoke training for staff and student groups.

 There is lots of support available to you.
 The University has a specialist team – Advice and Response - that supports with safeguarding issues, including harassment and sexual misconduct.
 Reports made to Report and Support will be received by the Advice and Response team.
 Support is available to you whether you have experienced harassment and/or sexual misconduct or a report has been made against you in this area.